adamlwgriffiths/Pyrr/ROADMAP.md

 Ongoing work
 ------------

+   * More tests!
+Everything needs to be tested!
    * Add all geometric tests (on-going).
    * Make all functions take Nd arrays, not just single values.
    * Optimise functions.